Australian PM to visit China this year after 'progress' on ties

 Li said he welcomed Albanese to visit China this year, and Albanese said he would.

-"I look forward to visiting China later this year to mark the 50th anniversary of Prime Minister Whitlam’s historic visit," Albanese said in a statement after the meeting, referring to visit by former leader Gough Whitlam.
+"I look forward to visiting China later this year to mark the 50th anniversary of Prime Minister Whitlam’s historic visit," Albanese said in a statement after the meeting, referring to the first visit to communist China by an Australian leader, then prime minister Gough Whitlam, in 1973.

+Albanese said he raised human rights cases including two detained Australian journalists, Cheng Lei and Yang Hengjun, telling reporters after the meeting that he had said Australians "want to see Cheng Lei reunited with her children".

+The discussion was focused on how all countries have an interest in a "peaceful, secure and prosperous region", he said.

 ((Kirsty.Needham@thomsonreuters.com;))